 In addition to our large collection of fiction, non-fiction, and reference material for children, teens and adults, we offer an outstanding selection of CDs, DVDs, books-on-CD,

-downloadable audiobooks & eBooks, and videogames for the Wii and XBOX360.
-Computers with MS Word, MS Works, MS Excel, MS PowerPoint, and Internet access are available for use in the Library.
-We offer concerts, book discussions, lectures, workshops, Defensive Driving
+XBOX One and Playstation 4.
+Computers with MS Word, MS Excel, MS PowerPoint, and Internet access are available for use in the Library.
+We offer concerts, book discussions, lectures,

 option 4.